alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 ## Setup

-Note this has only been tested with Bizhawk 2.9.1 releases
+Note this has only been tested with Bizhawk 2.9.1.

-1. Install a [2.9.1 version](https://github.com/TASVideos/BizHawk/releases/tag/2.9.1) of BizHawk.
+1. Install a [2.9.x version](https://github.com/TASVideos/BizHawk/releases/tag/2.9.1) of BizHawk.

-2. Download the latest release of this project [bizhawk-crowd-shuffler](https://github.com/RPGReki/bizhawk-crowd-shuffler/releases/latest).
+2. Download the latest release of this project [bizhawk-crowd-shuffler](https://github.com/alexjpaz-twitch/bizhawk-crowd-shuffler/releases/latest).

 3. Create a folder called `bizhawk-crowd-shuffler` where the BizHawk is installed in from **step 1** and unzip the release file from **step 2** inside of the newly created folder.